gadaell/Professional-ReadMe-Gen/output/README.md

   - [Questions](#Questions)

   ### Project-Description
-  Purple Rain
+  a singing game that play the song prince

   ### Installation
-  click on your character, then your weapon, and prepare for battle
+  make sure your mic is on and the lyrics are on the screen

   ### Usage
   indefinitely

   ### Contribution
   no

   ### Testing-Process
-  just download the application through the github link
+  download the application from github and read the readme

   ### Questions
     - Contact information, if you have any questions or concerns